ccsi923/pawprints-project-final/README.md

 * For cloud use the collection created in Postman where all routes are already created [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/0d6596bbccc3114aa71f)

-* **Swagger**:The documentation for all requests is available in [Swagger](https://edge-pawprints-service.herokuapp.com/swagger-ui.html#/) by entering the following link (https://edge-pawprints-service.herokuapp.com/swagger-ui.html#/) while having the program rolling in the terminal.
+* **Swagger**:The documentation for all requests is available in [Swagger](https://edge-pawprints-service.herokuapp.com/swagger-ui.html#/) by entering the following link (https://edge-pawprints-service.herokuapp.com/swagger-ui.html#/).

 If any doubts do not hesitate to contact me!
 I look forward to your feedback.